Particular/docs.particular.net/nservicebus/testing/saga-scenario-testing.md

 snippet: TestableSagaCtor

-This assumes that the saga has a parameterless constructor.
+This assumes that the saga has a parameter-less constructor.
 If the saga has a constructor that requires services to be injected, a factory can be specified to create an instance of the saga class for each handled message.

 snippet: TestableSagaCtorFactory

-By default, the `CurrentTime` for the saga will be set to `DateTime.UtcNow`.
+By default, the `CurrentTime` for the saga is set to `DateTime.UtcNow`.
 The constructor can also be used to set the `CurrentTime` to a different initial value.
 For more details see [advancing time](#advancing-time).

 snippet: TestableSagaCtorTime

 ## Handling messages

-The testable saga is like the saga infrastructure in NServiceBus.
-Every time it is asked to handle a message, it will instantiate a new instance of the saga class and use the mapping information in the `ConfigureHowToFindSaga` method to locate the correct saga data in the internal storage.
+The testable saga is similar to the saga infrastructure in NServiceBus.
+Every time it is asked to handle a message, the testable saga instantiates a new instance of the saga class and use the mapping information in the `ConfigureHowToFindSaga` method to locate the correct saga data in the internal storage.

 To have the saga infrastructure handle a message, use the `Handle` method: